 - The demon consumes large CPU resources as compared with other clients.

-How to install it on different platforms?
+How to install Deluge?

-How to install Deluge on Ubuntu?
+How to install Deluge client on Ubuntu?

-The official repositories of Ubuntu include Deluge, so you might get away with using Ubuntu GUI install from terminal “sudo apt-get install deluge”.
-Unfortunately, those repositories might be outdated, so you might need to use PPA repository instead.
-Copy and Paste the following lines in the terminal:
+The official Ubuntu repositories include Deluge, so you might get away with using the Ubuntu install from terminal “sudo apt-get install deluge.”
+However, bear in mind that those repositories might be outdated, so you might need to use the PPA repository instead.

 sudo add-apt-repository ppa:deluge-team/ppa